-I agree not to share network passwords in order to maintain network security.
+I agree not to share passwords and to lock out or log out when away from my computer in order to maintain network security.

-I agree to promote the Acceptable Use Policy with students.

-I agree to instruct students on acceptable use of the Internet and proper network etiquette.
-I will make reasonable effort to ensure that student access to the network, including the Internet, is appropriate.
+I agree to promote the Acceptable Use Policy and Internet safety with students.
+I will ensure that student access to the network, including the Internet, is appropriate.